-4.4 Save and load object properties in the property pane or in the dialog boxes
+5.4 Save and load object properties in the property pane or in the dialogs

-The property pane and many dialog boxes have the possibility to save the property information in property files.
+The property pane and many dialogs have the possibility to save the property information in property files.
 You can load these saved properties later on when you create new objects.

 For example, you can define the properties for each object type you plan to create before you start modeling, and then use these user-defined property files when you are creating new objects.
-Tekla Structures stores the user-defined property files, including the properties of sub-dialog boxes, in the current model's \attributes folder.
+Tekla Structures stores the user-defined property files, including the properties of sub-dialogs, in the current model's \attributes folder.

-You can save and load object properties either in the property pane or in a dialog box, depending on the object type.
+You can save and load object properties either in the property pane or in a dialog, depending on the object type.